CatalysmsServerManager/docs/docs/en/CPM/chat-commands.md

 /rtc (register trading chest)

-Marks a storage chest for use as a trading chest.
+Marks a secure storage chest for use as a trading chest.
 You must stand atop it at the moment of creation for this to take effect.

 You can only have one active chest at a time; running the command again will revert the previous trading chest back into a storage box only.